bilbo443/BILBBET/PRESEASON_TESTING.md

       PR → review `futures-publishable.json` → copy into `data/futures.json`
       → confirm the live site actually updates (same propagation-delay check as tonight).
+- [ ] **Confirm the admin-panel round dropdown is set correctly for Round 1** right before kickoff, and that you have a clear, simple habit in mind for advancing it every week once the season's live — see the `currentRound` finding above.

 ---